TaxLee/Wave-Generation-and-SIMA-File-Export/README.md

 # Wave Generation and SIMA File Export Tool

-**Author:** Shuijin LI
+**Author:** Shuijin Li
 **Email:** <lishuijin@nbu.edu.cn>
 **Date:** 2025.03.06

-This MATLAB GUI tool allows users to generate wave time series and export the data as ASCII files in the SIMA format.
+This MATLAB GUI enables users to generate wave time series while seamlessly exporting the data to SIMA-compatible ASCII files.
+Its intuitive interface allows both beginners and advanced users to configure and visualize wave simulations quickly.

 ## Overview

-The heart of this tool is the `waveGUI.m` file, which provides an intuitive interface for:
+At the core of the tool is the `waveGUI.m` file, which combines robust spectrum modeling and data export functionalities.
+The GUI supports:

-- Selecting the wave type (Regular or Irregular, with multiple spectrum models)
+- Selection between Regular and Irregular wave types.
+- Multiple spectrum models including various JONSWAP parameters and PM variations.
-- Configuring simulation parameters such as time step, number of samples, ramp duration, and random seed
+- Custom simulation parameters: time step, sample count, ramp duration, and random seed.
-- Plotting the generated wave time series
+- Real-time preview of generated wave elevation.
-- Exporting waves to SIMA-compatible ASCII files
-- Saving and loading configuration settings
+- Configuration management with option to save and load settings.

 ## Features

-- **Wave Type Selection:** Toggle between Regular and Irregular waves.
+- **Wave Type & Spectrum Model:**
-- **Spectrum Models:** Choose from several options including JONSWAP, Torsethaugen, Ochi-Hubble, and PM variations.
-- **Visualization:** Display the wave elevation in the GUI for real-time preview.
+    Easily switch between Regular and Irregular wave generation.
+For irregular waves, choose from models such as JONSWAP (different parameter sets) and PM variations.

+- **Simulation Parameters:**
+    Configure essential values like time step, number of samples, and ramp duration to tailor the simulation to your needs.

+- **Visualization:**
+    A built-in plotting area provides a real-time preview of the wave elevation, ensuring quick feedback on parameter adjustments.

+- **Data Export:**
+    Export the generated wave data as a SIMA-formatted ASCII file, perfect for further analysis or integration into other tools.

-- **Configuration Management:** Quickly save or restore your simulation settings.
+- **Configuration Management:**
-- **SIMA ASCII Export:** Easily create formatted text files for further analysis.
+    Use the Load/Save configuration options to quickly restore previous simulation settings or share configurations with colleagues.

 ## Prerequisites

-- MATLAB environment to run the GUI.
+- MATLAB (with GUI support) is required to run the `waveGUI.m` file.
-- Basic knowledge of MATLAB GUIs is beneficial.
+- Familiarity with MATLAB scripting and basic GUI interactions is helpful.

 ## How to Use

 1. **Launch the GUI:**
-    - Run the `waveGUI.m` file in MATLAB by entering:
+     - Run the `waveGUI.m` file in MATLAB:
          ```
          >> waveGUI
          ```

-2. **Set Simulation Parameters:**
+2. **Configure the Simulation:**
-    - Choose the wave type and corresponding spectrum model.
+     - Select the wave type and corresponding spectrum model.
-    - Define parameters such as time step, number of samples, ramp duration, etc.
+     - Set parameters for the simulation including time step, number of samples, ramp duration, etc.

 3. **Preview the Wave:**
-    - Click **Plot Wave** to visualize the generated wave.
+     - Click **Plot Wave** to generate and visualize the wave elevation in the GUI.

-4. **Export the Data:**
+4. **Export Data:**
-    - Click **Generate ASCII** to save the wave elevation in a SIMA-formatted ASCII file.
+     - Use the **Generate ASCII** button to produce a SIMA-formatted ASCII file containing the wave data.

 5. **Manage Configurations:**
-    - Use **Save Config** and **Load Config** to handle your simulation settings.
+     - Save your settings using **Save Config** and reload them later with **Load Config** for quick setup changes.

 ## File Structure

-- `waveGUI.m` – Main MATLAB file containing the GUI and related functions.
+- `waveGUI.m` – Main MATLAB file including the GUI and related functions.
-- `README.md` – This documentation file.
+- `README.md` – This updated documentation file.
-- Additional helper functions embedded within `waveGUI.m` for spectrum calculations, ramping, and file I/O operations.
+- Additional helper functions for spectrum calculations, data ramping, and file I/O operations are embedded within `waveGUI.m`.

 ## License

-Please see the accompanying license file or documentation for details regarding usage rights and restrictions.
+This project is licensed under the MIT License.
+See the accompanying LICENSE file for detailed usage rights and restrictions.